-As provided in Section 5-101 of the Code, without limitation, the Posting of the Awards Committee agenda, or JEA's issuance of an Addendum or email to all Bidders, Proposers or Respondents stating its Intent to Award or establishing the short list of Respondents or Proposers, shall constitute notification of an Award or Intent to Award, or other Determination.
+As provided in Section 4-101 of the Code, without limitation, the Posting of the Awards Committee agenda, Proposers or Respondents stating its Intent to Award or establishing the short list of Respondents or Proposers shall constitute notification of an Award or Intent to Award, or other Determination.
 The period for filing a Protest under this subsection (ii) shall begin at the time of the Posting or other such notification.